qaul/qaul.net_legacy/cli/README.md

 CLI (Command Line Interface Client) Instructions
 ================================================

-The CLI client is mainly for testing purposes.
+The CLI client is for server and testing purposes.

 builds and runs on the following platforms:
 * Linux